sidephone/space-blaster/README.md

   - do not shoot when distance from the screen edges <= radius * 1.1
   - fine tune the number of asteroids
   - add a setting to disable saucers
-  - add a settings for bumping saucers
+  - add a setting for bumping saucers
 - Settings screen + separate high scores for each setting set
 - Sounds?
 - Extra player ships?